Telus Health's Medisys pays ransom to data hacker

 The Medisys Health Group's website, which provides a prominent notice about its COVID-19 services, describes itself as a national provider of preventive and corporate health-care services.
 Besides the Medisys brand, it operates Copeman Healthcare Centres and Horizon Occupational Health Solutions.

 The Copeman website says it operates two locations in the Vancouver area and one each in Calgary and Edmonton.
-It was bought by Telus in 2014, four years before Telus bought Medisys.
+It was bought by Medisys in 2014, four years before Telus bought Medisys.

 The Medisys security breach appears similar but smaller than one that occurred last year at Toronto-based LifeLabs, which operates mostly in Ontario and British Columbia.

-Note: Note to readers: This is a corrected story.
-An earlier version said Telus bought Copeman in 2014.
-Note to readers: This is a corrected story.
-An earlier version said Telus bought Copeman in 2014.